 The Bodhisatta was once a rat.
-He lived in the forest and was the leader of a big group of rats.
+He lived in the forest and was the leader of a big pack of rats.
 A jackal came up with a scheme to eat the rats by pretending to be holy and staying near their cave.
 When the Bodhisatta saw the jackal, he asked his name and why he stood on one leg facing the sun while loudly inhaling air.
-The jackal answered that his name was Godly and if he stood on all four legs the earth could not bear his weight, he faced the sun to worship it, and air was his only food.
+The jackal answered that his name was Godly, and if he stood on all four legs the earth could not bear his weight, he faced the sun to worship it, and air was his only food.

 In the Lifetime of the Buddha